All Episodes

 My take is this.

-I think the one point that I've continued to make is is that if most Americans who look at scant amounts of news media that they get off of social media, some watch the network, some watch, some read some papers, but not a lot.
+I think the one point that I've continued to make is that most Americans who look at scant amounts of news media that they get off of social media, some watch the networks, some read some papers, but not a lot.

 If they're looking at everything through the prism of the biased media that we all discussed at the beginning of this, a lot of this they're never going to hear.

-So one of the things I advocate for if the for the president, people who support him, is that they become the news media.
+So one of the things I advocate for the president, people who support it, is that they become the news media.

-Someone in this country has to counterbalance what these people are seeing, whether it's the PACs or the campaign or whatever, so that they see the news of what of the reality that's happening.
+Someone in this country has to counterbalance what these people are seeing, whether it's the PACs or the campaign or whatever, so that they see the news of the reality that's happening.

-I think once they're in the reality of Donald Trump, they'll certainly understand why the president's taking the positions he has.
+I think once they're in the reality of Donald Trump, they'll certainly understand why the president's taking the positions he is, the law and order and the like.

 You know, if you're a Democrat, it's 140.